 End of Year Reflection Activities

-Besides journal prompts, here are a couple of ideas to help you reflect on the year and other creative end of year reflection activities:
+Besides journal prompts, they are many other ways to reflect on the year, such as these creative end of year reflection activities:

 - Write a short poem or haiku to express how you feel about the year overall.